 Voting was largely along party lines, but some members differed on one or more votes.
-Rep. Jeff Van Drew (NJ-2) was the most notable Republican outlier, voting to advance seven out of the ten measures.
+Rep. Jeff Van Drew (NJ-2) was the most notable Republican outlier, voting to advance 7 out of the 10 measures.
 Rep. Van Drew was a Democrat during the first session of the 116th Congress and then changed party affiliation in January 2020.
 Six other Republicans voted 3 to 4 times, at most, to advance financial regulations and consumer protections.

-Three members-Representatives Andy Biggs (R, AZ-5), Thomas Massie (R, KY-4), and Justin Amash (L, MI-3)-voted against all but one measure included in this report on the House floor.
-One measure passed unanimously.
+Three members-Representatives Andy Biggs (R, AZ-5), Thomas Massie (R, KY-4), and Justin Amash (L, MI-3)-voted on the House floor against all but one of the measures included in this report.
+That one measure passed unanimously.